Technical Fellow & Director, Microsoft Research Labs

 Pursuing research on principles of machine intelligence and on leveraging the complementarities of human and machine reasoning.
-Passionate about harnessing the latest computing advances to provide valuable services.
-The Microsoft Research home page is a starting point for browsing through projects, events, and people at the lab at Redmond, and for our sister labs in the U.S. and throughout the world.
+Deeply curious about the computational foundations of intelligence.
+Passionate about harnessing computing advances to enhance the quality of peoples' lives through insights, services, and wellness.
+The Microsoft Research home page is a starting point for learning about people and projects at Microsoft Research labs across the world.
+You can hear directly from folks at the Labs via our podcast series.

 computational systems under limited and varying resources.
 Areas of concentration in this realm include